andrew-ge-wu/Site/content/posts/kafka-basics.md

 Simply, Buffer size.

 * [buffer.memory]:
-“buffer.memory” controls the total amount of memory available to the producer for buffering.
+"buffer.memory" controls the total amount of memory available to the producer for buffering.

 ---
 ## Kafka Consumer